 Is there such a thing as a 'sustainable lifestyle' that humans could adopt, or is it just a passing fad?

 Is sustainability about personal choice or is it a movement and legal construct that entire governments need to adopt?

 Is it possible to practice ‘sustainable’ housing and agriculture while sheltering and feeding the billions of people on Earth?

 Join the 'YES: Youth, Environment & Sustainability' program to explore these topics and many more!
 Together we will build answers in partnership with environmental entrepreneurs, senior academicians, researchers, passionate activists, government representatives and peers from all over the world.
 At YES we explore deeper the area of Environmental Sustainability through knowledge, skill, experience and action!

-The eight-day long Youth, Environment and Sustainability summer program encourages participants to engage with complex questions of development and conflict, globalization and consumerism that are woven through the fabric of human development and the environment.
+The week long Youth, Environment and Sustainability summer program encourages participants to engage with complex questions of development and conflict, globalization and consumerism that are woven through the fabric of human development and the environment.
 Situated amidst a world biodiversity hotspot outside the city of Pune, UWC Mahindra College offers a perfect venue for students to submerge themselves in these subjects.

 The course aims to provide knowledge, experience, skill and inspiration through interactive discussions, field trips and workshops conducted by a wide range of individuals - activists, entrepreneurs, policy-makers, practicioners and academicians.
 The programme facilitators and partner organizations have years of experience in community organizing, environmental policy making, and adopting sustainable solutions.
 YES provides the invaluable opportunity to interact with students from different countries and cultures.